HCSO’s DUI Enforcement Squad

 These locations are over-represented in traffic crashes resulting in serious and fatal injuries to pedestrians and bicyclists.

-The HVE details is an effort to protect the safety of these most vulnerable road users.
+The HVE details protect the safety of these most vulnerable road users.
 Recent statistics show that Hillsborough County ranks in the top 25 counties in Florida for traffic crashes resulting in serious and fatal injuries to pedestrians and bicyclists.

 HVE details are funded through a contract with the University of North Florida in partnership with the Florida Department of Transportation FDOT).